 All candidates for the MA degree with departmental specialization must approve their program of study with a minimum grade point average of 3.0 (scale of 4.0).
 Written bibliographic reports included in their program of study will be assigned, supervised, and evaluated by a faculty member appointed by the mentor.
 Each bibliographic report will not carry a value of more than one (1) credit hour.
 Bibliographic Reports will be evaluated with GPBSF 19.
-Specific course requirements, minimum passing grades and programs of study will be determined by each department.
+Any specific course requirements or minimum passing grades will be approved by the GPBS Committee.